eikek/docspell/website/site/content/docs/webapp/uploading.md

 It is also possible to upload files without authentication.
 This should make tools that interact with docspell much easier to write.

-# Creating Anonymous Uploads

 Go to "Collective Settings" and then to the "Source" tab.
 A *Source* identifies an endpoint where files can be uploaded anonymously.
-Creating a new source creates a long unique id which is part on an url that can be used to upload files.
+Creating a new source creates a long unique id which is part of an url that can be used to upload files.
 You can choose any time to deactivate or delete the source at which point uploading is not possible anymore.
 The idea is to give this URL away safely.
 You can delete it any time and no passwords or secrets are visible, even your username is not visible.

 Example screenshot: